|

 So if you're not Roald Dahl, who the heck are you?

-By sophomore year, I outgrew my obsession with manic backgrounds and R.E.M. links and decided to actually make a page with CONTENT.
-What could I do, I wondered, that hadn't been done before?
-Somehow I hit on the idea of making a tribute to Roald Dahl, my alltime favorite author.
-There was virtually no information available about him on the Web, and I figured I knew as much as anybody (and would be willing to learn more).
+When I started university in the fall of 1995, I had virtually no experience with the Internet at all.
+Suddenly I had an e-mail account and access to computers with very fast connections.
+I got hooked.
+I got a job in the I.T. department and learned to write simple web pages.
+By my second year, I decided that I wanted to actually make a page with CONTENT.
+What could I do, I wondered, that hadn’t been done before?
+Somehow I hit on the idea of making a tribute to Roald Dahl, my all-time favorite author.
+There was virtually no information available about him on the Web at that time, and I figured I knew as much as anybody (and would be willing to learn more).
 So in 1996 I gathered up my list of links, some crude biographical information, and a handful of book covers culled from Amazon.com.
 The site was born.

-In the last five years I've done countless redesigns (most recently in July 2001) and added LOTS more information.
-I've won awards, been mentioned in magazines/newspapers, and made friends all over the world.
-I devote a lot of time to this site and the positive feedback makes it all worthwhile.
+Since then the site has grown quite a bit and had several name and design changes.
+I’ve also obviously added LOTS more information!
+I’ve won awards, been mentioned in magazines/newspapers, and made friends all over the world.
+I have devoted a lot of time to this site over the years and the positive feedback has made it all worthwhile.
 I hope you enjoy it!

 Didn't this site used to be called something else?

-Yep.
-Up until just recently this site was called "The Roald Dahl Home Page" and it was located at "roalddahl.org".
-In the spring of 2000 I was contacted by representatives of Roald Dahl's estate.
-It turns out that they're going to finally launch an official site!
-They were incredibly enthusiastic and grateful for all the work I'd put into my humble page.
-As a gesture of my good faith, I decided to turn over "roalddahl.org" to them.
+In the beginning, this site was simply called “The Roald Dahl Home Page” and it was located at “roalddahl.org”.
+In the spring of 2000 I was contacted by representatives of Roald Dahl’s estate, who informed me that they were finally going to launch an official site!
+They were incredibly enthusiastic and grateful for all the work I’d put into my humble page.
+As a gesture of my good faith, I decided to turn over “roalddahl.org” to them.
 I also wanted to differentiate my site from theirs and make my aims clear.
-That's why I got a new name and domain: RoaldDahlFans.com.
+That’s why I got a new name and domain: RoaldDahlFans.com.

-UPDATE!
-The Official Roald Dahl Website is now live at http://www.roalddahl.com.
 Just to reiterate, roalddahl.com is operated by the Roald Dahl Foundation and has the stamp of approval from his family.
-They've graciously allowed me to continue this site, roalddahlfans.com, as a community site for Dahl fans.
-But I don't represent them, and they don't represent me.
-Got it?
+They’ve graciously allowed me to continue this site, roalddahlfans.com, as a community site for Dahl fans.
+But I don’t represent them, and I have no legal affiliation with Dahl or his estate.

 What do you use to design/edit the site?